osmancakir/osmancakirioblog/content/python/python_4_data_analysis_with_numpy.md

 ### zeros and ones

-To generate arrays of zeros or ones: np.zeros(shape of the matrix typed in as a tuple (rows, columns), np.ones(shape of the matrix typed in as a tuple).
-When only one argument is given, creates a vector.
+To generate arrays of zeros or ones:

++ `np.zeros(shape of the matrix typed in as a tuple (rows, columns)`
++ `np.ones(shape of the matrix typed in as a tuple)` When only one argument is given, creates a vector.
---> array([1,2,3]).shape - (3,)

 ```python